PRESERVING THE HISTORY AND CELEBRATING THE FUTURE

 2019 New Paint Color Selections

-Hudson Pacific Properties and Allianz, in close consultation with their design consultants and the Port’s Planning and Preservation staff, selected new colors for the building that both relate to its historic roots and reflect its civic importance at the terminus of Market Street.
+Ferry Building co-owners Hudson Pacific Properties and Allianz, in close consultation with design consultants, historic restoration experts and the Port’s Planning and Preservation staff, selected new colors for the building that both relate to its historic roots and reflect its civic importance at the terminus of Market Street.
 Investigation was undertaken to uncover sections of original Colusa sandstone to use as a starting point for the new color selection.
 The building’s new paint color, for which Sherwin-Williams custom blended “Ferry Building Gray,” responds to the varied warm gray tones of Colusa sandstone, and will be accented by a slightly darker color for windows, trim and decorative spandrels.
 The new clocktower color will match the warm color of adjacent pier bulkheads to tie the building to its maritime neighbors as the crowning jewel of the San Francisco waterfront.